-The Prime Ministry sent the Draft Law on Protection of Competition, which is designed to introduce new concepts to the Turkish competition cartel regime such as the de minimis defence and the settlement procedure, to the Presidency of the Parliament on 23 January 2014.
+In addition to that, the Prime Ministry sent the Draft Law on Protection of Competition, which is designed to introduce new concepts to the Turkish competition cartel regime such as the de minimis defence and the settlement procedure, to the Presidency of the Parliament on 23 January 2014.
 In 2015, the Draft Law became obsolete again because of the general elections in June and November 2015.
 It is yet to be seen whether the new parliament or the government will renew the Draft Law.
-As stated in its 2015 Annual Report, the TCA has requested the reinitiation of the legislative procedure concerning the Draft Law.
-The Report notes that the TCA may take steps towards the amendment of certain articles if parliament does not pass the Draft Law.

-At present, the Draft Law is statute barred.
-In order to reinitiate the parliamentary process, the Draft Law must again be proposed and submitted to the presidency of the Turkish Parliament.
-Although it is not possible to indicate an exact timing, it is likely that a draft reform law will remain on the agenda.
+As stated in its 2015 Annual Report, the TCA requested the reinitiation of the legislative procedure concerning the Draft Law.
+The Report notes that the TCA may take steps towards the amendment of certain articles if parliament does not pass the Draft Law - it is currently statute barred.
+In order to reinitiate the parliamentary process, the Draft Law must again be proposed and submitted to the presidency of the Turkish parliament.
+Although it is not possible to indicate an exact timing, it is likely that a draft reform law will remain on the parliamentary agenda.

-The TCA also announced for public consultation the Draft Regulation on Administrative Monetary Fines.
-The Draft Regulation is due to replace the current Regulation on Monetary Fines for Restrictive Agreements, Concerted Practices, Decisions and Abuses of Dominance.
+The TCA also announced a public consultation on the Draft Regulation on Administrative Monetary Fines.
+This is due to replace the current Regulation on Monetary Fines for Restrictive Agreements, Concerted Practices, Decisions and Abuses of Dominance.
 Consultations on the Draft Regulation are still under way.